Project-Pandora-Game/pandora-documentation/asset_creation/pages/Glossary.md

 Sometimes also called "Priority layer" or simply "priority".

-Layer priority defines what order should layers from different items be drawn on the character.
-This ordering can also change with character's pose (e.g. arms can move in front or behind the body).
+Layer priority defines in what order layers from different items should be drawn on the character.
+This ordering can also change with the character's pose (e.g. arms can move in front or behind the body).

 ## Point templates

-Point templates define how asset graphics are deformed as character's pose changes.
+Point templates define how asset graphics are deformed when a character's pose changes.
 This is done, as Pandora allows too many poses for it to be possible to draw each of them manually (unless you are creating an asset that severely limits those, e.g. a Yoke).

 There are many point templates defined in Pandora's asset repository.